ilin27/project_planning_stage_individual/README.md

-# dsci-100-project_template
+# Project Planning Stage (Individual)
-Template project repository for DSCI-100
+This is a repository for DSCI 100 project planning stage (individual).